 Changing Models of Legal Service Delivery

 Law departments and firms continue to explore how to do more with less, (re)considering staffing and service delivery models.
 In-house professionals shift work internally and implement convergence programs because it offers comparative savings when compared to law firm sourcing.
 Law firms, in turn, hire career associates, appoint innovation officers, hire directors of analytics, and invest in legal project managers to diversify the business model.
-“Alternative” providers like Axiom, Elevate, Integreon, and QuisLex, offer additional, cost-effective legal sourcing and practice delivery solutions.
+“Alternative” providers like Axiom, Elevate, Integreon, QuisLex, and UnitedLex offer additional, cost-effective legal sourcing and practice delivery solutions.
 New variants emerge on a regular basis, such as LexPredict’s partnership with Exigent to provide advanced contract management solutions.

 Outside the legal vertical, other developments alter what it means to be a worker.
 Reliance on full-time employees shifts to contractors and outsourced workers.
 “TVCs” stands for temps, vendors and contractors.
 At Alphabet, they wear red badges, while employees wear white badges.
 Amazon’s Mechanical Turk, in turn, offers an on-demand, scalable workforce that can take on specific HITs (human intelligence tasks) for fixed prices.
 This agile workforce now includes approximately 54-68 million independent workers in the U.S., perhaps 25-26% of the workforce in Spain and the UK.
 How (when?) will this model apply to the legal industry?
 What elements are already changing your organizational or legal team staffing strategies?